 Jiajing Emperor Zhu Houcong — A Professional Taoist Monarch of the Ming Dynasty

-He was a super intelligent and sly politician that controlled centralized authority firmly, but he was also the only emperor in Chinese history that nearly assassinated by imperial maids.
+He was an intelligent and sly politician that controlled centralized authority firmly, but he was also the only emperor in Chinese history that nearly assassinated by imperial maids.